lbranham/My-Python-Projects/README.md

-# learn-python
+# My Python Projects
-A repository to store some python programs to get more familiar with the python programming language.
+A repository to store python programs I create to make myself more familiar with the python programming language.